1st Armored Division (France): 1943–1946

-These divisions were organised according to American customs, in three combat commands.
+These divisions were organised according to American Tables of Organization and Equipment, in three combat commands.
 The three French divisions were organised in this way for the duration of 1944-1945 operations.

 Within this context, the 1st Armored Division (1st DB) was formed on May 1, 1943.
 The division was heir to the Light Mechanised Brigade (Brigade Légère Mécanique, BLM) which saw combat in Tunisia.
 On January 28, 1943, General Jean Touzet du Vigier (promoted on December 25, 1942) took command of this unit as it was being formed.
 He left the command of the BLM to General Auguste-Marie Brossin de Saint-Didier and installed his command post in Mascara, Algeria, the training center for armored brigades.

 When first established, the 1st DB consisted of a reconnaissance regiment, the 3rd Chasseurs d'Afrique, of Constantine, Algeria; two tank regiments, the 2nd Chasseurs and 5th Chasseurs d'Afrique, Oran and Maison Carrée; and a fourth Chasseurs d'Afrique regiment, the 9th Chasseurs, which was equipped with tank destroyers.
 Adding to these four formations were one mounted regiment, the 2nd Zouaves, of Oran, the 68th Artillery Regiment, of Tunisia; the 88th Engineer Battalion, recently created at Port-Lyautey, and the 38th FTA group, of Ténès.
 During May 1943, the transmission and service companies joined, and in August, the train and a squadron group reinforced them.
 Then the 2nd Chasseurs d'Afrique was divided (doubled) to form 2nd Tank-Cuirassiers Regiment, a regiment that Général du Vigier commanded in 1940.
 The latter had just been promoted to a divisional general on August 25, and all the forces under his command were grouped around Mascara.

 The 2nd Zouaves Regiment disappeared and was replaced, as the infantry of the division, by three independent battalions, the 1st, 2nd and 3rd Zouaves, forming a demi-brigade.
 The division became part of the First Army (then designated Army B) and which participated in the amphibious assault on Provence.
 The initial embarkation began in Oran and Mers-el-Kébir at the end of July 1944, after several manoeuvres.
 The naval ships lifted anchor on August 10 and 11.
 The disembarkment was to take place between Saint-Tropez and Saint-Raphaël.
 At dawn on August 15, an enormous naval fleet was assembled north-west of Corsica heading north.

 The operations of the 1st Armored Division throughout the course of World War II comprised three phases: